MatiasOS/wt-nodejs-api/README.md

 }
 ```

-This wallet should for now be manually placed into a location specified in `configuration.json`
+This wallet should be add by a POST to `/wallets`.
+This will be encrypted and
-file under the `privateKeyFile` key.
+stored under `/keys` directory as `04e9bcbb-96fa-497b-94d1-14df4cd20af6.enc`.

 For the current endpoints documentation, run the API with `npm run dev` and see the `http://localhost:3000/docs`.